inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

 > The filter is either ```0x0000```, ```0x4000```, ```0x8000``` or ```0xC000```.
 It is exclusively used
 > on level 8 to trigger three different taunts from Diego.
+> What the filter is applied on is unknown.

 ##### Change State Type 14: Close Data MFD